 What About Electricians?

-Before I gave up my lecture on higher education for my student, I wanted to investigate his idea about becoming an electrician.
+Before I gave up my advice on higher education for my student, I wanted to investigate his idea about becoming an electrician.
 The Bureau of Labor Statistics says electricians earn $52,720 per year.
 However, in Boston, electricians earn an average of $71,120.
 In a rural area like ours, where service professionals are in high demand, it’s possible (in fact, probable) that they could earn more.

 Normally, electricians receive training, through a technical program or apprenticeship, and then become licensed (and in some states, certified) to work.
 Apprenticeships generally last 4-5 years.
 Apprentices need to be 18.

 After learning more about both nail salons and electricians, I think becoming an electrician is an excellent career option for my student.
 “Blue-collar” trades like this and plumbing, welding, and bricklaying are professions that pay very high wages, and allow students to go through an apprenticeship or complete a two-year technical program for far less money (around $9,000 per year).
-Trent from The Simple Dollar wrote a great article about the benefits of trade school, especially for those who aren’t great students (or who, like my student, don’t speak a lot of English).
+Trent from The Simple Dollar wrote a great article about the benefits of trade school, especially for those who aren’t great students (or who, like my student, don’t speak fluent English yet).
 My student won’t need to study for four years, will probably be able to pay his way through the program, and can expect a higher-than-average salary during his working life.

 To me, that’s a win-win-win.